 All fees payable pursuant to 28 U.S.C. § 1930(a)(6) of the United States Code, as determined by the Bankruptcy Court on the Confirmation Date, shall be paid on the Effective Date by the Debtors.
-Any statutory fees accruing after the Confirmation Date also shall be paid by the Reorganized Debtor or the Disbursing Agent.
+Any statutory fees accruing after the Confirmation Date also shall be paid by the Reorganized Debtor.